soxueren/atsd/administration/compaction-test.md

  /opt/atsd/hadoop/bin/hadoop fs -dus /hbase/atsd_d  >> atsd_d_size.out
 ```

-Now the size of ‘atsd\_d’ table in bytes is recorded in
+Now the size of ‘atsd\_d’ table in bytes is recorded in the
 `atsd_d_size.out` file.

 For example: